Rirsc/rirsc.github.io/content/posts/231129_ai image generators.md

-**3/ Train your models** — There are already [‘clean’ models](https://huggingface.co/aipicasso/clean-diffusion-2-0-poc).
-They are made of public-domain images.
+**3/ Train your models** — There are already ‘clean’ models:[Clean Diffusion 2.0 PoC](https://huggingface.co/aipicasso/clean-diffusion-2-0-poc) or [Mitsua](https://huggingface.co/Mitsua/mitsua-diffusion-one)They are made of public-domain images.
 Go further and add your own art to the mix.
 Use it as a little helper.
 This is the most ideal scenario as well as the most technically challenged.
 As always, [Chris](https://www.instagram.com/stories/highlights/18194394052224812/) is doing an incredible job and it’s the perfect example of an ethical and awesome approach to the use of AI as a tool.
 Role Model at its best :_).
 My baby steps here have been merely for training using some of my hand sketches:

 <div class="grid-layout">